 Flat roofs, which are also referred to as low-slope roofs, aren’t seen as often in the US as sloped roofs.
 Water is more likely to pool on flat roofs than on more steeply sloped roofs.
 Because of that, it isn’t used as commonly in climates that get a lot of rain or snow.

 One thing to remember, however, is that flat roofs usually slope anywhere between 5° and 15°.
-This enables water to drain off of the surface.
+This enables water to drain off the surface.

-Flat Roofs Create Space That Can Be Used In Many Ways
+Flat Roofs Create Space That Can Be Used in Many Ways

 One thing that makes flat roofs unique is that they add usable space to a property.
 They can be transformed into gardens, patios, or green roofs.
 Installing solar panels on a flat roof is a simple process.
 Best of all, the panels are much harder to see on roofs like these, meaning that they won’t detract from the look of the property.

 Planning for applications like these should be done early on in the design process.
 That way, special features such as guardrails can be added.
-The roofing materials can also be chosen based on their ability to stand up to foot traffic and to bear extra weight.
+The roofing materials can also be chosen based on their ability to stand up to foot traffic and bear extra weight.

-Flat Roofs Offer Excellent Protection And Performance
+Flat Roofs Offer Excellent Protection and Performance